tpolito/portfolio/src/content/blog/godot-tips-and-tricks.md

 ---
-layout: ../../layouts/PostLayout.astro
+draft: false
-title: 'Godot Tips & Tricks'
+createdAt: 2022-01-06
-author: 'Tyler Polito'
+updatedAt: 2022-02-21
-date: '06 Jan 2022'
+title: Godot Tips & Tricks
-updated: '21 Feb 2022'
+category: tech
-tag: 'tech'
+tag:
 ---

 The past few months I have been working on a new project built in Godot (more on that later).
 I have in that time spent quite a bit of time discovering and figuring out solutions to problems.
 This blog post will be a collection of useful tips, and I will keep these updated.